ipl-uw/ToddlerAct/README.md

 # ToddlerAct Dataset
-We will upload the data soon.
+Please contact hwhuang@uw.edu for the dataset.